Skip to Content

 norwegian fjord cruise view from balcony emma cruises in geiranger

-Me onboard Anthem of The Seas in Geiranger
+Onboard Anthem of The Seas in Geiranger

-Our balcony was pretty big compared to the balconies that you’ll find on some other ships.
-Cruise lines like P&O and Princess are known for having shallow balconies but ours on Anthem of the Seas felt pretty deep.
+Cruise lines like P&O and Princess are known for having shallow balconies, but ours on Anthem of the Seas felt pretty deep.

-It definitely wasn’t warm during our cruise but that didn’t stop us from sitting outside, I’d wrap up in all of my clothes and then pile anything else I had on top of me.
+It definitely wasn’t warm during our cruise but that didn’t stop us from sitting outside.
+I’d wrap up in all of my clothes, and then pile anything else I had on top of me.
 Even towels I’d use as blankets.

-Did The Light Bother us?
+Did The Light Bother Us?

 We Used Our TV For Lots of Things

-Our cabin TV had lots of functions and yes it did have an adult movie section, I recently showed in a video that my MSC cruise cabin had some adult movies and everybody was surprised.
+Our cabin TV had lots of functions, and yes, it did have an adult movie section.
+I recently showed in a video that my MSC cruise cabin had some adult movies, and everybody was surprised.

-I don’t think it’s that uncommon honestly.
+I don’t think it’s that uncommon, honestly.

 royal caribbean room service menu